-PUTL6 has a setting range of 0-200 milliseconds.
-See DOTL6 for a description of this setting.
+The above settings have a range of 0-200 milliseconds.

 Since breaker position information is not required for the Step Distance scheme logic, timers TL5 and TL6 are not a part of that logic.
-However, the DLP1 Sequence of Events uses these timer outputs to provide a time-tagged event to indicate either breaker open or breaker closed.
+However, the DLP3 Sequence of Events uses these timer outputs to provide a time-tagged event to indicate either breaker open or breaker closed.